-Geralt (and all witcher) from The Witcher is a lightly armored swordsman with a small array of magical abilities.
-He's also a bit of an engineer and am alchemist, able to make things like bombs, traps, and healing potions.
+Geralt (and all witchers) from The Witcher is a lightly armored swordsman with a small array of magical abilities.
+He's also a bit of an engineer and an alchemist, able to make things like bombs, traps, and healing potions.

 Meta Knight has no problem summoning huge tornadoes and shooting Sword Beams in between slashing at Kirby with Galaxia.
 And Galacta Knight is an even more powerful Magic Knight, summoning a Storm of Blades, shooting a laser from his lance, and causing several bolts of lightning to appear.